How to Use Remote Functions in Roblox Studio

 Note on Performance

 Unlike RemoteEvents, InvokeServer() waits for a response.
-Don’t use it in high-speed loops or where lag could hurt the experience.
+Don’t use it in high-speed loops.
 Always assume it might take some time to respond.